MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 ## How they work

-**Card Creators** describe their content as a simple JSON object.
+**Card Authors** describe their content as a simple JSON object.
 That content can then be rendered natively inside a **Host Application**, automatically adapting to the look and feel of the Host.

 For example, Contoso Bot can author an Adaptive Card through the Bot Framework, and when delivered to Skype, it will look and feel like a Skype card.
 When that same payload is sent to Microsoft Teams, it will look and feel like Microsoft Teams.
 As more host apps start to support Adaptive Cards, that same payload will automatically light up inside these applications, yet still feel entirely native to the app.